Surplus Goods and Equipment

 Complete a Surplus Tag (PDF) and attach it to the item.
 Be sure to include the fixed asset number on the form and keep a copy of the Surplus Tag for your records.

 Determine whether the item is for IT Solutions or Delivery Services.

 Computer hard drives and computers that have data storage capability

-You must contact IT Solutions Help Desk (507) 389-6654 or use the Self-Service Request.
+You must contact IT Solutions Center 507-389-6654 or use the Submit a Ticket.
 IT Services will "scrub" these devices.
 Computer-related surplus items which have fixed asset tags are identified by IT Solutions and the information forwarded to University Stores so the item can be deleted from state inventory records.

 Furniture and Other Equipment

 Complete the Surplus Property Pick-up form, which will be sent electronically to Delivery Services.
 Delivery Services will then schedule the pick-up.
 Surplus items which have fixed asset tags are identified by University Stores and deleted from state inventory records.

 Per MinnState Procedure 7.3.13 Surplus Personal Property / Building Disposal, the system office, a college, or a university shall sell, trade in (if item has a value), give away, or destroy surplus personal property that is no longer useful.
 The system office, college, or university shall take the following steps for disposal of surplus personal property.